 Firstly, HIIT creates a stress response.
 This is valuable for clients that need to work in scenarios of high stress such as high-level CrossFit athletes.
 Learn more about how to work with athletes here.

 Secondly, when done correctly HIIT can create a metabolic response and increase a client’s ability to use lactate.
 Again this is only needed for specific purposes such as CrossFit and combat sports.

 Thirdly, HIIT can boost the aerobic system.
 HIIT will not increase aerobic capacity, but it can help clients flirt with threshold without causing a decline in power output.
 For example, in the case of a marathon runner who has to run up a series of small hills throughout their race.

 When it comes to exercising for general health and fitness James emphasizes to keep it simple.
 “Most clients just need weight training and slow aerobic work, both opposite ends of the spectrum when compared to HIIT”.

 The goal of the exercise is always to support the act of living the best possible life.
 Weight training and slow aerobic work support clients more effectively than HIIT because the two create a broader base of fitness and progress them in a more sustainable way allowing them to reach a higher peak of physical potential.

 1. Weight training builds muscle endurance, giving clients the support they need to work up the muscle endurance tree.
 Learn more about progressing the muscle endurance tree here.

 2. The slow sustainable aerobic work teaches clients repeatability, giving them the ability to make faster paces more aerobic over time.
 Learn how to progress aerobic training here.

 It’s a fitness coach’s job to get their client’s results.
 OPEX Fitness’ mission is to help coaches do just that.
-Learn how to give your clients what they need and sign up for The Free Coach’s Toolkit.
+Learn how to give your clients what they need and sign up for the Free Professional Coaching Blueprint.
 Take the first step to becoming a professional coach today.